Ashmarck/enigma-machine/README.md

 - **Set Rotor Positions**: Initialize rotor positions to a specific setting before encoding messages.
 - **Encode Messages**: Input plaintext messages to receive the encoded ciphertext.

 This project serves as an educational tool to understand the inner workings of the Enigma machine and the principles of classical cryptography.
-It demonstrates the complexity of mechanical encryption devices and the historical significance of the Enigma machine in cryptographic history." > README.md
+It demonstrates the complexity of mechanical encryption devices and the historical significance of the Enigma machine in cryptographic history.